xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-> `number_of_commits`, `cocoapods` and `cocoapods` are Fastlane actions.
+> `number_of_commits` and `cocoapods` are Fastlane actions.
 Both `Appfile` and `Fastfile` files must be within a `fastlane` folder in the root directory of your project.

-If we run `fastlane ios prebuild`, it will connect to iOS Member Center and download the profiles for the app indicated by its bundle id in the `Appfile`.
+If we run `fastlane before_integration`, it will connect to iOS Member Center and download the profiles for the app indicated by its bundle id in the `Appfile`.
 Additionally we have to pass the password to it, to make this work with Xcode bots we pass it through the environment variable `FASTLANE_PASSWORD`:

 {% highlight shell %}
 $ export FASTLANE_PASSWORD="<APPLE_DEV_PORTAL_PASSWORD>"
-$ fastlane prebuild
+$ fastlane before_integration
 {% endhighlight %}

-> Initially we attempted to use Keychain to send passwords to Fastlane `sigh` but it doesn't work, for more information about this see [below](#attempting_to_developer_password_to_fastlane_tools)
+> Initially we attempted to use Keychain to pass the passwords to Fastlane `sigh` but it doesn't work, for further info about this see [here](#attempting_to_developer_password_to_fastlane_tools).

-We will modify the deployer bot by adding a before trigger command on the *Triggers* tab, that will call to `prebuild`.
+We will modify the deployer bot by adding a before trigger command on the *Triggers* tab, that will execute `before_integration` lane.

 ![Before trigger](/images/remer-xcode-server/before-trigger.png)

-> Note that before calling `fastlane`, we are changing the current directory by entering to `myapp`.
-That is the name of the branch. **Triggers run in the parent project folder**.
+> Note that before calling `fastlane`, we are moving to `myapp` folder which is the git remote repository name. **Triggers run in the parent project folder**.

-#### Postbuild steps
+### After integration script

-After the bot finish building the project we will be able to access the created archive file to export it as an IPA file and upload it to iTunes.
-We're going to create an additional lane which be in charge of upload the IPA to iTunes and create a git tag.
+After the bot finishes integrating the project we will be able to access the created archive file, export it as an IPA file and upload it to iTunes.
+We're going to create an additional lane which be in charge of uploading the IPA to iTunes and also creating a git tag.

 Let's start simple without taking care of the upload to iTunes Connect for now:

 {% highlight ruby %}
-lane :build do
+lane :after_integration do
   plistFile = './MyApp-Info.plist'

   # Get the build and version numbers from the project's plist file